sgchun/nps/README.md

 trainF65453	trainI65453	0.817881328612934	0
 ...
 ```
-5. **Validation genotypes in QCTOOL dosage format.** This is for validation cohort.
-See the above training genotypes for the details.
+5. **Validation genotypes in QCTOOL dosage format.** Same as the training genotype dosage format.
-6. **Validation sample IDs in PLINK .fam format.** This is for validation cohort.
-See the above training sample IDs for the details.
+6. **Validation sample IDs in PLINK .fam format.** Same as the training sample ID file format.
-7. **Validation phenotypes in PLINK phenotype format.** This is for validation cohort.
-See the above training phenotypes for the details.
-Missing phenotypes are allowed in this file (encoded with `-9`).
+7. **Validation phenotypes in PLINK phenotype format.** Similar to the training phenotype file format.
+Missing phenotype values (**-9**) are allowed in this file.
 Such samples will be simply excluded when calculating the accuracy statistics.

 ## How to prepare training and validation cohort for NPS